 Evaluation of Broadbent’s Model

-- More recent research has indicated the above points are important: e.g. Moray (1959) studied the effects of practice.
-Naive subjects could only detect 8% of digits appearing in either the shadowed or non-shadowed message, Moray (an experienced 'shadower') detected 67%.
+- More recent research has indicated the above points are important: e.g., Moray (1959) studied the effects of the practice.
+Naive subjects could only detect 8% of digits appearing in either the shadowed or non-shadowed message; Moray (an experienced “shadower”) detected 67%.

 Treisman’s Attenuation Model

-Treisman agreed with Broadbent that there was a bottleneck, but disagreed with the location.
-Treisman carried out experiments using the speech shadowing method.
-Typically, in this method participants are asked to simultaneously repeat aloud speech played into one ear (called the attended ear) whilst another message is spoken to the other ear.
+Treisman carried out dichotic listening tasks using the speech shadowing method.
+Typically, in this method, participants are asked to simultaneously repeat aloud speech played into one ear (called the attended ear) while another message is spoken to the other ear.

-In an experiment with bilingual participants, Treisman presented the attended message in English and the unattended message in a French translation.
-When the French version lagged only slightly behind the English version, participants could report that both messages had the same meaning.
-Clearly, then, the unattended message was being processed for meaning and Broadbent's Filter Model, where the filter extracted on the basis of physical characteristics only, could not explain these findings.
-The evidence suggests that Broadbent's Filter Model is not adequate, it does not allow for meaning being taken into account.
+Clearly, then, the unattended message was being processed for meaning, and Broadbent’s Filter Model, where the filter was extracted based on physical characteristics only, could not explain these findings.
+The evidence suggests that Broadbent’s Filter Model is inadequate and does not allow for meaning to be taken into account.

 2. Treisman’s model does not explain how exactly semantic analysis works.